-Equipment is defined as tangible nonexpendable personal property (including information technology systems) having a useful life of more than one year and an acquisition cost of \$5,000 or more per unit.
+Equipment means tangible personal property (including information technology systems) having a useful life of more than one year and a per-unit acquisition cost which equals or exceeds \$5,000.

 The following fringe benefits are treated as direct costs: DENTAL/HEALTH/LIFE INSURANCE, DISABILITY, FICA, RETIREMENT, UNEMPLOYMENT, AND WORKPER'S COMPENSATION.